RichardAppen/RequestrInfrastructureAWS/README.md

 #### getTicketExecutionsByStateMachineARN
 Get all the tickets within a given group by providing the stateMachineARN of the state machine associated with the group.
-You can ask for running or succeeded executions.
+You can ask for running (active tickets) or succeeded (archived tickets) executions.
+You must also provide the username, their role in the group, and whether the group is public or private so the request can do filtering on the final array of tickets it returns, to make sure that if the group is private, and the user making the request is a Member, the user only recieves tickets they are allowed to receive on the client side.

 ###### Request Syntax
 - GET method